 Have you ever wanted to build a Word or Excel file of some or all of the people in your Mac address book?
-A free tool named VCF-Convert let’s you do this easily.
-VCF-Convert is also useful if you want to import your contacts into Google Contacts.
+A free tool let’s you do this easily.
+The original tool I found stopped working around the middle of 2019, but I found a very similar replacement.
+I provide instructions below.

 - Open the Contacts application on your Mac